Geography of Newfoundland and Labrador: Biosphere

-Many rare herbaceous plants and insects occur on the island.
+Many herbaceous plants and insects occur on the island.
 The west coast of the island supports over 200 plant species.
-Rare species such as Long’s braya (Braya longii) and Fernald’s braya (B. fernaldii), are endemic to Newfoundland.
+Rare species such as Long's braya (Braya longii) and Fernald's braya (B. fernaldii), are endemic to Newfoundland.
 Brayas are small perennial herbs of the family Brassicaceae.
 They are only found on a narrow strip of land extending approximately 150 km on the extreme western portion of the Great Northern Peninsula, a limestones barrens habitat.
 The braya population is low due to habitat loss from gravel quarrying.
 Researchers have only found three populations of Long's braya, and 14 or 15 populations of Fernald's brayas.
 Researchers have focused on how various types of disturbances affect the long-term viability of these populations.
 The Province of Newfoundland and Labrador, with many partners, is studying the rare plant flora of the island of Newfoundland and in 2002 announced a recovery plan for the braya species.

 Many plants and animals have been introduced to Newfoundland, either by chance or deliberately.
 Moose, snowshoe hare, American red squirrel, eastern chipmunk, and masked shrew, and others, were brought to the island through specific wildlife mandates.
 Moose were introduced in 1904 and are now the dominant ungulate on the island.
 An unusual experiment conducted in 1964 involved relocating a small herd of bison onto Brunette Island in Fortune Bay.
 The last of these animals is thought to have died by 1994.
 Rats and mice were unintentionally introduced while mink escaped from fur farms.
 Coyotes are a very recent addition to the fauna of Newfoundland.
 How coyotes got onto the island is still debated by wildlife officials, but it is probable that they crossed the ice from Cape Breton Island in the 1980s.
 Newfoundland has no native amphibians, but frogs were introduced onto the island in the 1860s and toads almost a century later.